 - 1.9 These guidelines have a legal status.
-The CCPC is empowered, pursuant to section 10(3) (h) of the Competition and Consumer Protection Act 2014 and section 90 of the Consumer Protection Act 2007 (the CPA), to publish guidelines to inform and assist traders in understanding their obligations under consumer protection law.
+The CCPC is empowered, pursuant to section 10(3) (h) of the Competition and Consumer Protection Act 2014 and section 90 of the Consumer Protection Act 2007 (the "CPA"), to publish guidelines to inform and assist traders in understanding their obligations under consumer protection law.
+The CCPC is exercising these powers in publishing these guidelines.
 In any proceedings before a court, guidelines issued and published under section 90 of the CPA are admissible in evidence.
-If any provision of these guidelines is relevant to a question arising in those proceedings, the provision may be taken into account in determining that question. - 1.10 These guidelines reflect the views of the CCPC as of May 2019.
-Although the views of key stakeholders and respondents to the public consultation were considered during the drafting of these guidelines, the contents of these guidelines are the views of the CCPC alone.
-The CCPC reserves the right to amend this guidance as necessary. - 1.11 These guidelines do not constitute legal advice.
+If any provision of these guidelines is relevant to a question arising in those proceedings, the provision may be taken into account in determining that question.6 - 1.10 These guidelines reflect the views of the CCPC as of July 2023.
+Although the views of key stakeholders and respondents to a public consultation were considered during the initial drafting of these guidelines, the contents of these guidelines are the views of the CCPC alone.
+The CCPC reserves the right to amend this guidance as appropriate from time to time. - 1.11 These guidelines do not constitute legal advice.
 A trader must decide whether its conduct, and/or that of its staff, complies with consumer protection law.
 However, these guidelines will assist traders in making that assessment.
 If a trader has doubts about whether or not its conduct complies with consumer protection law, they should seek independent legal advice.

-Current relevant developments in European Law
+Relevant developments in European Law